-Before coming to Columbia, Mary was the morning anchor and a reporter for WHAG-TV in Hagerstown, Maryland.
-She received an Edward R. Murrow Award for her reporting in that region during her time at WHAG.
-Prior to that, Mary affirmed her passion for journalism when she interned at the FOX News Network and MLB.com in New York City, as well as WCCB-TV in Charlotte during college.
+Before she was in Columbia, Mary was the morning anchor and a reporter for WHAG-TV in Hagerstown, Maryland.
+She received an Edward R. Murrow Award for her reporting in that region.
+Prior to that, Mary affirmed her passion for journalism when she interned at the FOX News Network and MLB.com in New York City, as well as WCCB-TV in Charlotte.

-Mary graduated Summa Cum Laude with her Bachelor’s Degree in Broadcast Journalism from Troy University in Troy, Alabama.
-She also received her Master’s Degree in Strategic Communications from TROY.
-Mary received several awards for her reporting at TROY and was named the College of Communication and Fine Arts Outstanding Senior and Phi Kappa Phi’s Outstanding Junior.
-She was also honored to be named TROY’s Homecoming Queen and Miss Troy University during her time at the university.
+Mary graduated Summa Cum Laude with her Bachelor's Degree in Broadcast Journalism from Troy University in Troy, Alabama.
+She also received her Master's Degree in Strategic Communications from TROY while working full-time.
+Mary received several awards for her reporting at TROY and was named the College of Communication and Fine Arts Outstanding Senior and Phi Kappa Phi's Outstanding Junior.

 After seeing a need in her community, twenty years ago a Midlands woman launched a Girl Scout troop.
 Ten years later, Sheila Brown launched a second troop, and to date, she still leads them both and has had an impact on more than 1,000 young women.